banua-coder/pico-api-go/README.md

 ## License

 This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+Copyright (c) 2024 Banua Coder